aws-samples/amazon-managed-service-for-apache-flink-examples/java/CustomMetrics/README.md

 **WordCount** Configuration parameters:
 No configuration parameter is required for this application as the input and output stream are hardcoded.
-Aware that it's a malpractice but the Amazon Managed Service for Apache Flink documentation is using the static config.
+Although that it's not a recommended practice but AWS documentation refers to the section of code.
+This code will be updated later.

 ### Running locally in IntelliJ